 The lie to Millennials: There is no “right”…no absolute truth.
 Not really.

-These Millennial church leaders said it well last weekend.
 There is a prevailing “everyone does what is right in his/her own eyes.”
+There is “your truth” and “my truth”.
 Truth is relative and, in many cases, unknowable.
 Just be honest with yourself and “you do you”.
 But “do you” without hurting anyone, because community is valued.
-Only two absolute rules: (1) Be authentic; (2) Don’t hurt anyone.
+There are only two absolute rules: (1) Be authentic; (2) Don’t hurt anyone.
 No other real absolutes.
 Biblical messaging to this generation of church will have to disavow them from this lie and will have to reteach them that there really is absolute truth in the ways of God.

 3. The lies about Leadership